Every engineer uses AI now. Hire the ones who use it well.

 Can they brief an AI like they brief a junior?

 We give them a feature spec.
 They write the prompt they would actually send.
-We score for context, constraints, edge cases, and acceptance criteria — not for verbosity.
+We score for context, constraints, edge cases, and acceptance criteria, not for verbosity.

-Strong candidate response
+A strong candidate response

-Can they tell "works" from "good"?
+Can they tell working from good?

 class UserDataManager {